Every wonder why some people like cats more than dogs? What makes a cat person or a dog person? Check out the top five reasons!

 Why do people like cats more than dogs?

 #1 Cats are independent

 Cats are low-maintenance.
-That’s the first things some cats lovers say as a reason why they prefer cats to dogs.
+That’s the first thing some cats lovers say as a reason why they prefer cats to dogs.
 And they are right, for the most part.